Rarotonga, 2010

 (a) Overview

-Unlike its sister program Ontario Works (where the primary delivery agent is local municipalities), ODSP is directly administered by the province, acting through the "Director of ODSP" in numerous Ministry of Community and Social Services local offices throughout the province [Act s.37,38].
+Unlike its sister program Ontario Works (where the primary delivery agent is typically the local county), ODSP is directly administered by the province, acting through the "Director of ODSP" in numerous Ministry of Community and Social Services local offices located throughout the province [Act s.37,38].

 While there are provisions in the ODSP Act [s.39-44] and Regulations [esp.
-Reg 225/98] for local administration by agents, and cost-sharing between them and the province - these provisions have not found any wide use.
+Reg 225/98] for local administration by agents, and cost-sharing between them and the province - these provisions are used mostly in indigenous and non-municipally-organized (Northern) parts of the province.

 (b) ODSP/Welfare Computer System

-The computer system, purchased from Andersen Consulting (now Accenture) - a large multinational corporation that had been shopping similar social assistance software across North American jurisdictions for years - has come under much criticism for delay, cost overruns and inadequacies.
+These systems, originally commissioned from Andersen Consulting (later Accenture) - a large multinational corporation that had been shopping similar social assistance software across North American jurisdictions for years - have come under much criticism for delay, cost overruns and inadequacies.

 These concerns have even found their way into usual social assistance litigation in an odd sort of '(computer) dog wagging the (legal) tail' way.
 In Ontario(Director, ODSP) v Eluck [2001] OJ #3764 part of the Director's (of ODSP) concern on an appeal to the Divisional Court was that its computer system was "not enabled to track recipients whose benefits have been cancelled for a period in excess of three months" - despite the legal necessity to do just that.
 The court quite rightly gave little consideration to this concern, stating: